 In his home, Cristian helps by caring for animals.
 He lives with his father and his mother.
 His father is sometimes employed as a laborer and his mother is sometimes employed as a laborer.
 There are 2 children in the family.

-For fun, Cristian enjoys playing with cars and playing ball games.
-He attends church activities and Vacation Bible School regularly and is in kindergarten where his performance is average.
+For fun, Cristian enjoys playing with cars, art and playing ball games.
+He attends church activities and Vacation Bible School regularly and is in primary school where his performance is average.

 Your care and consistent sponsorship are especially important to Cristian because he is crippled in one foot, is crippled in one hand and is receiving regular medical treatment.
 Thank you for your love and prayers.

 Cristian lives on the plains of Eugenio Espejo, home to approximately 4,000 residents.
 Typical houses are constructed of wood floors, brick walls and zinc or wood roofs.
 The most commonly spoken language is Quichua.

 The regional diet consists of chicken, meat, potatoes and corn.
 Common health problems in this area include flu, malnutrition, hepatitis and measles.
 Most adults in Eugenio Espejo are unemployed but some work on plantations and earn the equivalent of $200 per month.
 This community needs evangelism, job opportunities and vocational training.